mlenahan/razor-barber/README.md

 - To install requirements, the user can use this command in their terminal/command line `pip3 install -r requirements.txt`

+## Media

+- All media for product images belong to [Ruger Barber](https://www.rugerbarber.com/)
+- Homepage image and images used in Blog are taken from a Google Image Search

 # Credits

 - Code Institute for walk through project 'Boutique Ado' and their GitPod template.